-The MMU recommends that PJM reevaluate the shape of the VRR curve.
+• The MMU recommends that PJM reevaluate the shape of the VRR curve.
 The shape of the VRR curve directly results in load paying substantially more for capacity than load would pay with a vertical demand curve.
-More specifically, the MMU recommends that the VRR curve be rotated

-- half way towards the vertical demand curve at the reliability requirement for the current Quadrennial Review.
+- More specifically, the MMU recommended that the VRR curve be rotated half way towards the vertical demand curve at the reliability requirement in the 2022 Quadrennial Review.
 (Priority: High.
 First reported 2021.
 Status: Partially adopted.) - The MMU recommends that the maximum price on the VRR curve be defined as net CONE.
 (Priority: Medium.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas (LDAs) in RPM be redefined.
 A detailed reliability analysis of all at risk units should be included in the redefined model.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM clear the capacity market based on nodal capacity resource locations and the characteristics of the transmission system consistent with the actual electrical facts of the grid.
 Absent a fully nodal capacity market clearing process, the MMU recommends that PJM use a non-nested model with all LDAs modeled including VRR curves for all LDAs.
 Each LDA requirement should be met with the capacity resources located within the LDA and exchanges from neighboring LDAs up to the transmission limit.
 LDAs should be allowed to price separate if that is the result of the LDA supply curves and the transmission constraints between LDAs.
 (Priority: Medium.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends the use of a forward looking energy and ancillary services (E&AS) net revenue offset rather than the backward looking E&AS net revenue offset currently in the tariff.
-Forward prices for energy prices and fuel costs are a better guide to market expectations of net revenues than an average of the actual net revenues for the last three years.
+Status: Not adopted.) - The MMU recommends that the net revenue offset calculation used by PJM to calculate the net Cost of New Entry (CONE) and net ACR be based on a forward looking calculation of expected energy and ancillary services net revenues using historical net revenues that are scaled based on forward prices for energy and fuel.
 (Priority: High.
 First reported 2014.
 Status: Not adopted.)22 - The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for holding conditional incremental auctions.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.)